fromahuman/fromahuman/README.md

 - 👋 Hi, I’m @fromahuman:_>
-- 👀 I’m interested in ... tech and witnessing the merge of 2-minute papers and Arduino into physical ai
+- 👀 I’m interested in ... creating moving pictures using tech
-- 🌱 I’m currently getting ... a shit load of information downloads
+- 🌱 I’m currently ... exploring ai as a tool for creating and as a tool for computer interaction and management.
-- 💞️ I’m looking to collaborate on ... video editing projects that incorporate experimentation with ai
 - 📫 How to reach me ... on x.com @_fromahuman_
 - ⚡ Fun fact: ... physical ai is uppon us.